 The next steps

 Most children bounce back quickly following a cochlear implant procedure.
 It generally takes two to four weeks for the ear to settle down.
-Then it’s time to head back to the audiologist and switch it on.
+Then it’s time to head back to your audiologist and switch it on.
 The process involves the audiologist fitting the external speech processor and using a computer to map out the signal that will be picked up by your child.

 While your child will still have some limits on their hearing, particularly when surrounded by background noise, cochlear implants will have a significant impact on your child’s ability to hear.
-Children who receive them before 12 months of age are better able to develop language skills than those who receive them later.

 Following the implant, it’s important to try and make hearing and listening as interesting and fun as possible.
 Like any child with hearing loss, they will need the continued support of those around them to ensure they get used to this change and adjust accordingly.